Cannabis Studies (CAN)

 (Undergraduate)

-This course is the companion course to CCS 230 Cannabis and Society I, completing the two short-course sequence.
+This course is the companion course to CAN 230 Cannabis and Society I, completing the two short-course sequence.
 The emphasis in this part II of the sequence is on social-justice approaches to researching topics in cannabis studies, and course content will include scholarly, secondary research literature that pertain to students' academic goals.
 Key questions that will be considered include: What is social justice research theory, and how can it be applied in cannabis studies?
 What are critical issues in the disciplines that require further research on cannabis in context, and what are key emerging lines of study?
-How can we determine various impacts--criminological, economic, educational, environmental, health, legal, and social--of the cannabis industry?.
+How can we determine various impacts--criminological, economic, educational, environmental, health, legal, and social--of the cannabis industry?
+(CAN 231 is equivalent to CAN 260.
+Students can only receive credit for one or the other.)

 CAN 230 is a prerequisite (or co-requisite) for this class.